-Original London Hop-On and Hop-Off Bus Sightseeing Tour
+10. Original London Hop-On and Hop-Off Bus Sightseeing Tour

 I have been on this one and think it’s a fantastic option, both for visitors and for those who live in London and have people visiting.

 You can also buy multiple day tickets so you can use these are your way to get around primarily as they hit all of the major London attractions and visitor areas.

 There are quite a few bus companies nowadays who operate hop-on and hop-off bus tours, but these are my pick and also the highest rated from other visitors so make sure to plan in advance and not just get swept up into some random bus that someone on the street offers you access to!

-Comedy Horror Show: London Ghost Bus Tour
+11. Comedy Horror Show: London Ghost Bus Tour

 For an evening activity that will keep the whole family entertained, enjoy this comedy horror show that takes you to some of the spookiest places in London (from the safety of your bus, of course, scaredy cats) and gives you some gory details about some of the street’s seedy pasts.

 I love this bus tour for its uniqueness – you can find ghost tours and you can find comedy shows, but combining them makes for a killer (GET IT?!) combination and I think it’s a must do.

-Beatles in London Tour (Bus)
+12. Beatles in London Tour (Bus)

 Your bus tour is here, it’s awesome, and it’s taking you to see all of the places in London that have been touched, walked over, lived in or looked at by the famous music group.